peteroupc/html3dutil/doc/H3DU.Scene3D.md

 the viewport's dimensions.
 * [setViewMatrix](#H3DU.Scene3D_H3DU.Scene3D_setViewMatrix)<br><b>Deprecated: Instead of this method, use H3DU.Batch3D#setViewMatrix in conjunction with <a href="H3DU.Math.md#H3DU.Math.mat4ortho2dAspect">H3DU.Math.mat4ortho2dAspect</a>.
 For compatibility, existing code that doesn't use <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> can still call this method until it renders a custom H3DU.Batch3D.
 This compatibility behavior may be dropped in the future.</b>
-* [useFilter](#H3DU.Scene3D_H3DU.Scene3D_useFilter)<br><b>Deprecated: Use the <a href="H3DU.Batch3D.md#H3DU.Batch3D.forFilter">H3DU.Batch3D.forFilter</a> method to create a batch for rendering filter effects from a frame buffer.</b>
+* [useFilter](#H3DU.Scene3D_H3DU.Scene3D_useFilter)<br><b>Deprecated: Use the <a href="H3DU.Batch3D.md#H3DU.Batch3D.forFilter">H3DU.Batch3D.forFilter</a> method to create a batch for rendering filter effects from a frame buffer, or use the H3DU.Batch3D.useShader method.
+For compatibility, existing code that doesn't use <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> can still call this method until it renders a custom H3DU.Batch3D.
+This compatibility behavior may be dropped in the future.</b>
 * [useProgram](#H3DU.Scene3D_H3DU.Scene3D_useProgram)<br><b>Deprecated: Instead of this method, use the "setShader" program of individual shapes to set the shader programs they use.</b>
 * [vertexCount](#H3DU.Scene3D_H3DU.Scene3D_vertexCount)<br><b>Deprecated: Use the vertexCount method of <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> objects instead.
 For compatibility, existing code that doesn't use <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> can still call this method until it renders a custom H3DU.Batch3D.
 This compatibility behavior may be dropped in the future.</b>